schmiph2/schmiph2.github.io/README.md

 # Repos

 ## pysepm - Speech Enhancement Measures Implemented in Python
-[pysepm](https://github.com/schmiph2/pysepm) is a collection of several objective speech enhancement measures for performance evaluation analysed in Philipos C. Loizou's great Speech Enhancement Book.
+[pysepm](https://github.com/schmiph2/pysepm) is a collection of several objective speech enhancement measures for performance evaluation analysed in Philipos C. Loizou's great [Speech Enhancement book](https://www.crcpress.com/Speech-Enhancement-Theory-and-Practice-Second-Edition/Loizou/p/book/9781138075573).
 The Python implementations are checked with the MATLAB implementations from the additional material of the book.
 Additional measures will be added soon.

 ### Implemented Objetive Speech Intelligibility Measures
 + Segmental Signal-to-Noise Ratio (SNRseg)